m00nbek/dots/README.md

 sudo xcode-select -switch /Library/Developer/CommandLineTools
 ```
 4. If you run into any problem, fix it, lol. <br />
-5. Please don't look at the screenshots if you're allergic to anime. <br />

 ### Screenshots
 Go to [Screenshots](screenshots/)